Skip to main content

 1. Create the HTML structure with metric card layout

-2. Write JavaScript to query the dataset API
+2. Write JavaScript to call the typed dep proxy (e.g. context.sales.search(...))

 3. Add styling with theme support (light/dark)